geryb-bg/gery-web/blog/XinaBox Tutorial/Part 2/article.md

       "c7o835DLAFshEWfC7TIe3g==\n"
       "-----END CERTIFICATE-----\n";
   ```
-- To get the private key string run the command `openssl ec -in ec_private.pem -noout -text` in the folder where you created your keys and copy the private key part.
+- To get the private key string run the command `openssl ec -in my_private_key.pem -noout -text` in the folder where you created your keys and copy the private key part.
 It should be the exact same length as the one in the example above.
 - To get the root cert run the command `openssl s_client -showcerts -connect mqtt.googleapis.com:8883` and copy the certificate.
 - Next we need to include some libraries and define some variables:
   ```c